 I also wanted to have a good understanding of what it takes to build an iOS application.
 I needed to learn Object Oriented Programming and learn mobile development on its own terms.

-Getting Started, I bought a 99 cent notebook to help organize my thoughts.
+Getting Started, I got a notebook to help organize my thoughts.
 I sketched, illustrated, and diagrammed my way through the entire process.
 This gave me extra mental space, and helped me visualize what was going on in my head.

 I wanted the app to look polished and to make calculating easy.
 I spent a lot of time thinking about how I wanted the users to input information.
 I mocked up 8 different ways the interface could work.

 I chose the last option as a starting point because the user can get fast estimates without having to type or switch pages.

 I started with something simple for the icon which I was planning on using.
 A friend challenged me to make something memorable.
 I sketched out lots of ideas some of which looked great at 512x512, but poor on the actual device.
 After much tweaking I came up with something I liked.

 Developing Wagon Pool was both challenging and rewarding.
 So many hours went into such a small app.